ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/DATASETS.md

 None of these robustness cohorts provides complete dorsal/ventral truth.
 Their consistency metrics complement, but cannot replace, a small expert-labelled branch/attachment reference set.

+Current acquisition boundary: do not fetch or annex another cohort for this prototype.
+Marseille is sufficient to exercise the paired-session pipeline;
+additional unlabeled images would add compute volume without resolving the anatomical validation gap.